Part I due by 11:59 p.m. on Thursday, February 13, 2025

 0 or more integers vals

-Note that the two numbers from the original list that are greater
+Note that the two odd numbers from the original list (5

 Here are some other examples: